gednt/_enex_exporter/README.md

    Modes when using `-CreateFolderStructure`:
    - Logseq mode (`-DirectoryType Logseq`): files are organized into folders derived from their tags.
 Hierarchical tags like `[[Project/Subtask/Item]]` will create nested folders (`Project\Subtask\Item\note.md`).
 Logseq block references and embeds are resolved.
+      - Logseq mode (`-DirectoryType Logseq`): files are organized into folders derived from their tags.
+Hierarchical tags like `[[Project/Subtask/Item]]` or `#project/subtask/item` will create nested folders (`Project\Subtask\Item\note.md`).
+Files are written at the deepest-level folder for each tag found.
+         - Bracketed links `[[...]]` are treated as tags only when they are hierarchical (contain `/`) or are a single token with no whitespace.
+This avoids treating typical page links like `[[Some Page Name]]` as tags.
+If you prefer every `[[...]]` treated as a tag, the script can be adjusted.
+         - When a file has multiple tags, the script will write the file into each corresponding tag folder (i.e., duplicate the file across tag folders).
+Existing files with the same name are suffixed (e.g., `_1`) to avoid overwriting if contents differ.
    - Other mode (`-DirectoryType Other`): the script preserves the input directory's folder hierarchy and converts supported files in-place to Markdown files under the output folder.
 For example, `InputDir\FolderA\Note.docx` becomes `OutputFolder\FolderA\Note.md` after conversion.

 4. **Import into Joplin or Evernote:**